rsvp/fecon235/README.md

 Other specialized data can be directly retrieved using our [Quandl] API module, for example, futures prices.
 Data for stocks, mutual funds, and ETFs is sourced from Yahoo Finance, but falls back on Google Finance.
-All data access is designed to be completely *free* of charge.
+Data is designed to be accessible *free* of charge, and *interoperable* in different time frequencies.

-**Models:** our baseline is *Ferbus*, the model used internally by the Federal Reserve Bank, however at fecon235, the accuracy of out-of-sample forecasts takes precedence over traditional measures of model fit.
+**Models:** our baseline is *Ferbus*, the model used internally by the Federal Reserve Bank.
 We also develop tools for asset pricing and portfolio optimization, in addition to econometric models.

 ### How does one get started? ###

-* We rely primarily on Python, especially the Jupyter/IPython notebook and pandas packages (though the R kernel may be used as needed).

 * Deployment: the best reference to the Python ecosystem for financial economists is the Quantitative Economics site by Thomas [Sargent].

+* We rely especially on the IPython, Jupyter notebook, and pandas packages (though the R kernel may be used as needed).
+  For the fecon235 installation FAQ, please see https://git.io/econ

 * Dependencies: pandas 0.18 or higher is required as of our v5.
   All modules are tested against both Python 2.7 and 3 series.